I like to build things from corrugated cardboard boxes.

 This wasn’t enough to cut through my cardboard, but it might be enough for yours.
 Go ahead and try it!

-The fine-point blade would probably work well for cutting cereal boxes.
+The fine-point blade works well for cutting cereal boxes.

 Note: You can NOT create any custom material settings with the Knife Blade.
 You just need to choose a material already listed and perform tests to see if it will work.
 You can stop the cut early, or cut another time after it’s finished if you don’t unload the mat.